 - Get a massage.
 After my kids were born, my mother-in-law massaged me from head to toe with baby oil or a blend of ashwaganda and bala oil.
-Massage promotes circulation and healing, and it just feels good after the rigors of childbirth.
+Massage promotes circulation and healing, and it just feels good after the rigors of childbirth, you can read about it and know What to expect from a massage.
 She also massaged my head/hair with coconut oil which felt amazing and moisturized my hair and scalp.
 After the wonderful massage, I went online and found the Best Heating Pad Reviews 2018 and got a heating pad for myself and without a doubt, this was one of the best investment I have ever made.
 If you can, have your spouse, a family member or trusted friend, or a professional masseuse rub your aching muscles and pamper you a little.
 Your body will thank you.

 In Fiji, and probably in India as well, the whole family helps out after a baby is born, making food, holding and changing the baby, helping to take care of older children, and offering advice.
 This is no small sacrifice; my in-laws, after a full day’s work, would cook for me and my family, come spend time with us, and offer to help in any way we needed.
 I am so grateful for their care, but I am even more grateful for their rich heritage and knowledge of traditional remedies and all they have taught me about how to care for myself.
 This precious legacy is one that I will be able to pass on to my children when they have babies of their own.